Ojika-Kōgen Station

 Ojika-Kōgen Station (男鹿高原駅, Ojika-Kōgen-eki) is a railway station in the city of Nikkō, Tochigi, Japan, operated by the Yagan Railway.

 Lines

 Ojika-Kōgen Station is served by the Yagan Railway Aizu Kinugawa Line and is located 25.0 rail kilometers from the opposing terminal at Shin-Fujiwara Station.

 Station layout

 The station has a single side platform connected to the station building, serving traffic in both directions.

-Adjacent stations

 History

 Ojika-Kōgen Station opened on October 9, 1986.

 Others

 This station is stopped by the last service of Tobu Limited Express Revaty Aizu bound to Asakusa Station and local trains.

 Surrounding area

 The station is located in an isolated mountain area, with no buildings around for several hundred meters.